shinmyung0/clite/README.md

 # clite

-Super simple cli library for golang.
+Lightweight cli library for golang.
 You just declare what commands and arguments you have in a simple syntax.
-It doesn't handle flags (yet!), but personally I don't like them anyways because often times they flags just aren't very descriptive.
+It doesn't handle flags (yet!), but personally I don't like them anyways because often times flags just aren't very descriptive.

 Mainly used for setting up simple clis with formatted usage displays, and hooking up simple handlers.